 Bankruptcy cases are referred to bankruptcy judges for the same federal district pursuant to 28 U.S.C. § 157(a).
 Ragda argued that in light of the United States Supreme Court's ruling in Stern v.
 Marshall, "the Bankruptcy Court did not have the authority to enter final orders in either adversary proceeding.
 As such, she move[d] to withdraw the reference in both adversary proceedings pursuant to 28 U.S.C. § 157(d), which allows a district court to withdraw, in whole or in part, any case referred to the bankruptcy court "on timely motion of a party, for cause shown."
 Sharifeh v.
-Fox, 2012 WL 469980, at 5; see also Stern v.
+Fox, 2012 WL 469980, at \5; see also Stern v.
 Marshall, 131 S.Ct.
 2594 (2011).

+Next, the Debtor argued, presumably, that "the Bankruptcy Court, and not [WIN], violated his right to due process when it granted the motion to compel although the parties had not conferred after [WIN] supplemented its motion."
+Id.
+The district noted that while "[i]t is true that the imposition of sanctions under [Fed.
+R. Civ.
+P.] 37 must follow notice and the opportunity to respond. . . .
+Here, however, Sharif received both."
+Id. (internal citations omitted).
 The district court pointed to this Court's April 21, 2010 order that specifically stated "in event Richard Sharif fails to comply by April 28, 2010, an order of default will be entered against him in the proceeding."
-2012 WL 469980, at 8; see also Adv.
+2012 WL 469980, \8; see also Adv.
 09-00770, Dkt.
-48. Moreover, the lengthy hearing on May 24, 2010 also gave the Debtor time to explain himself and comply.
-The district court ultimately agreed with this Court and stated that the Debtor "has shown, time and time again, an unwillingness to turn over information that would allow [WIN] to collect its judgment against him.
+48. Moreover, the lengthy hearing on May 24, 2010 also gave the Debtor time to explain himself and to comply.
+The District Court ultimately agreed with this Court and stated that the Debtor "has shown, time and time again, an unwillingness to turn over information that would allow [WIN] to collect its judgment against him.
 There is no reason to think an additional phone call from [WIN's] counsel would have solved the problem.
 Sharifeh v.
-Fox, 2012 WL 46998, at 9.
+Fox, 2012 WL 46998, at \9.

 The Debtor also argued that this Court abused its discretion, specifically claiming that this Court failed to provide any insight into the deficiencies of the Debtor's discovery responses.
-The district court disagreed, and explained that "the 18-page order outlines numerous deficiencies in some detail."
+The District Court disagreed, and explained that "the 18-page order outlines numerous deficiencies in some detail."
 Id.
-Nor could the district court accept that the Debtor made a good faith effort to comply with discovery, especially since "it is clear, based on [the Debtor's] own deposition, that he failed to turn over numerous categories of documents."
+Nor could the District Court accept that the Debtor made a good faith effort to comply with discovery, especially since "it is clear, based on [the Debtor's] own deposition, that he failed to turn over numerous categories of documents."
 Id.
-The district court also found that this Court did not err in finding that the Debtor acted willfully and in bad faith because the Debtor "had not made a serious effort to comply with the discovery requests, either before or after his mother's death, that he was grossly out of compliance with his obligations, and that his lack of compliance was part of a pattern that had continued from the time of the Texas litigation."
+The District Court also found that this Court did not err in finding that the Debtor acted willfully and in bad faith because the Debtor "had not made a serious effort to comply with the discovery requests, either before or after his mother's death, that he was grossly out of compliance with his obligations, and that his lack of compliance was part of a pattern that had continued from the time of the Texas litigation."
 Id.

-Lastly, the Debtor argued that this Court abused its discretion in seizing the Soad Wattar Trust and turning it over to the Trustee.
-The Debtor claimed it was a real trust with real beneficiaries, i.e. Ragda.
-The district court refused to rule on that issue as Ragda's appeal of Adversary Proceeding 10-02239 was before a different judge.
-The district court affirmed this Court's rulings on February 12, 2012.
+The Debtor argued that this Court abused its discretion in seizing the Soad Wattar Trust and turning it over to the Trustee.
+The Debtor claimed it was a real trust with real beneficiaries, i.e., Ragda.
+The District Court refused to rule on that issue as Ragda's appeal of Adversary Proceeding 10-02239 was before a different judge.
+The District Court affirmed this Court's rulings on February 12, 2012.
 The Debtor subsequently appealed to the Seventh Circuit.

-7. Wellness Int'l Network, Ltd. v.
+F. Wellness Int'l Network, Ltd. v.
 Sharif, 727 F.3d 751